+There is a growing feeling in Australia that the bulk of the country’s News Media has been hijacked in a way that is threatening our democracy.
 Opinion is divided, however.
 The Right says the News Media has been taken over by the Left.
 The Left says reporting and commentary is dominated by the Right.

 It is to be expected that the commercially-owned print, radio and tv outlets would tend to favour the Liberal National Party coalition (LNP).
 It is also expected that the publicly-funded Australian Broadcasting Corporation (ABC) would rigorously maintain a fair, balanced and objective standard of reporting.
 In the view of mainly Labor supporters and some independent observers, the ABC has abandoned objectivity and has joined a LNP crusade against the federal Labor government.

 The LNP, its supporters and News Corp counters this argument by saying the ABC is biased in favour of the Left.
 It should be noted that, in the UK, Rupert Murdoch has argued that publicly funded broadcasters (the BBC) are unfair competition to his commercial TV interests.
 The Institute of Public Affairs has recommended the ABC and SBS be broken up and sold.
 Rupert’s father, Sir Keith, was a founding member of the IPA and the Liberal party.

+Overall, it seems the principles of objectivity and balance (which I had no trouble observing for some 46 years as a journalist, sub-editor and publisher/editor) have been gradually abandoned and comment, opinion, bias, distortion and imbalance have taken over — even among junior journalists.
 Critics of the News Media say there is little worthwhile or in-depth analysis of the policies of either major party, almost no questioning of the rhetorical, slogan dominated and negative campaigning of the federal LNP Opposition, and opinion-sharing, following and repeating in the mainstream media (MSM) and in the ABC.

-This resource centre is intended to be a focal point and a place where concerned citizens can find contact details for government Ministers, News Media outlets, journalists, certain blogs, Twitter accounts and other relevant information.
+This resource centre is intended to be a focal point and a place where concerned citizens can find contact details for government ministers, News Media outlets, journalists, certain blogs, Twitter accounts and other relevant information.

 Victor Hugo: “Nothing is more powerful than an idea whose time has come.”